thoughton/simple-opt-tlh/README.md

 example
 -------

-the following example file is available as [example.c](doc/example.c)
+the following example file is available as [example.c](doc/example.c), which you can compile and test with yourself.

 ```C
 #include "../src/simple-opt.h"